 Sleep apnea is a breathing condition that affects millions of Americans, and countless others around the world.
-It is also undiagnosed in a great many of them.
+This disorder is characterized by repeated interruptions in breathing throughout the night.

 During the day, breathing seems smooth and automatic.
 Our air passages stay open and strong, due to our consciousness and upright posture.
 At night, all this changes.